lazyfiction/clickyjs/DESIGN.md

         * plane: for now, later can be replaced with more complex geometry.
             * pos:
             * n:
-        * portals: array of portals to other stages
+        * portals: array of portals to other scenes
             * portal:
-                * top,left,bottom,right
+                * to scenes
 * stageConnections: array of stageConnection objects
     * stageConnection:
         * name: id string